Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Argentine ants love to forage for sweets and crumbs.

-Since you have many of these in your home that these ants can be attracted to, your ant control for homes should include exclusion and perimeter pest control to keep them out and prevent an infestation.
+Since you have many of these in your home, these ants can be attracted to them, so your ant control for homes should include exclusion and perimeter pest control to keep them out and prevent an infestation.

 8. Fire Ants